Running time: 58 minutes

 After a couple of drags on these "funny" cigarettes (which are, of course, marijuana), the group decides to head to the beach house.
 Tony and his sidekick, a Greek man named "Nicki," join them.
 We know Nicki is a villain because he speaks with a Greek accent, which means he's not American.
 Straightaway we cut to a scene with all the female characters stripping off their clothes because they couldn't find any bathing suits.
 Yes, there is actual nudity in this 1930s movie!
 There are a few second-long shots of breasts (taken from the side), and then the girls go screaming out into the night to swim in the ocean.
 After not too long a time, the guys (Dick and his no doubt shiftless friends) find the empty dressing room, so they decide to investigate, but not before some truly odd comments concerning the girls' discarded clothing.

 "I'm gonna fill these up!" says one of Dick's shiftless male friends, holding up a gigantic pair of panties.
 (Um, OK.
-I'm unsure what he meant by that, but it sure seems like a weird thing to say.)
+I'm unsure of what he meant by that, but it sure seems like a baffling thing to say about implied sexual activity.)

 WHAT HAPPENS AT MARIHUANA PARTIES?